Nicholas G Genes, MD, PhD

-Nicholas Genes, MD, PhD, is Assistant Professor in the Department of Emergency Medicine at the Mount Sinai School of Medicine in New York City.
+Nicholas Genes, MD, PhD, is Assistant Professor in the Department of Emergency Medicine at the Icahn School of Medicine at Mount Sinai in New York City.
 Dr. Genes graduated from Brown University, received his MD and PhD from the University of Massachusetts Medical School, and completed Emergency Medicine residency training, chief residency, and a fellowship in informatics at the Mount Sinai School of Medicine.

 Dr. Genes has distinguished himself in informatics research during his residency training, as informatics fellow, and now as departmental faculty.
 As resident, he developed an online adjunct to his program's journal club, which helped bring relevant articles, summaries, and evidence-based medicine calculators to the bedside and was presented as an Innovation in Medical Education at SAEM.
 He as also worked to incorporate clinical decision support tools based on ACEP Clinical Policy into his department's charting templates.
 As fellow, Dr. Genes studied the impact of health information exchange (HIE) among ED providers, and helped develop a novel method of using patient registrations captured via HIE to measure the impact of H1N1 on New York City Emergency Departments.